phatware/lstm-optimizations/README.md

 * To visualize `math-bench` results, open `performance_charts.ipynb`
 * To visualize `lstm-basic-test` results, open `lstm-stats.ipynb`

 ## Next Steps / TODO

 -   Name this function!

--   Natively (C++!)
-Add new activation function to a commonly used ML package such as Torch or Tensorflow and replace tanh() activation with it in LSTM neuron by default (others?)
+-   Natively (in C++) add new activation function to a commonly used ML package such as Torch or Tensorflow then replace tanh() activation in LSTM neuron by default (others?)

     -   Performance tests must be done natively